Welcome to the assembly guide. Take your time and mind the gap. (More pictures will be posted soon)

 Lower - FCG

-If you've built an AR before, this will be very easy.
+If you've built an AR before, this will be very familiar.

 Pro Tip